ioulian/frontend-workflow/README.md

 Use `yarn start` to start the webpack dev server, you can now start developing, the browser will be automatically reloaded on any code/asset change.
 You can add the HTML in `index.html`.

+For examples on how to use TS within this workflow, please read `TypScript usage examples`.

 #### TypeScript

 This starter kit is initialized with TypeScript.
 You can change the settings in `.tsconfig.json`.
 Any typings that you will need, you can add in `src/typings`.